Date

 Obligate biotrophic pathogens and soil-borne diseases

-***Please note that all tours will be limited to 40 people, you need to register and a fee of $35 will be charged for each tour.
+***Please note that tours will be limited to 40 people except the Ottawa RDC tour which will be limited to 30 people.
+You need to register and a fee of $35 will be charged for each tour.
+Please see the preliminary program for info on the tour schedule.

 For information on society and membership: